Sometimes you want a quick bit of feedback from your audience

 - Compose your question (or a few short questions) with tips from our best practices on how to create and conduct surveys or start with certified sample questions from our Question Bank.

-- Email or post the link to your poll online – or display it in a popup window on your blog or website.
+- How to create a poll that’s easy to find, you ask?
+Just email or post the link to your poll online – or display it in a popup window on your blog or website.
 (You can also buy high-quality responses through our automated consumer panel SurveyMonkey Audience.)

-- Get results then make better decisions or share the results of the poll with your audience.
+- Use the feedback to make better decisions, and share the results of the poll with your audience.

 Using online polls is an easy way to ask your audience for instant feedback on just about anything.
 Here are a few ways you can use SurveyMonkey polls:

 Gather customer opinions on new product or service offerings.

 Run tracking polls, horse race polls, and quick polls on hot-button issues for political campaigns and consulting.

 Assess preferences for potential venues or agendas.
 Invite attendees to rate locations, entertainment, speakers, refreshments, and more.

 Poll students for quick answers during instruction or lectures.
 Get feedback on instructor performance or specific classes.

 Run polls to mobilize volunteers, collect RSVPs for events, and to gather data from the field.